searchblox/hr-xml-indexer/README.md

 - Access the angularJS based search page at http://localhost:8080/searchblox/plugin/index.html
 - Edit the /plugin/data/facet.json file to add/modify/remove term, number range and date range filters.
 - Add sorting options and faceted search options on the facet.json file.
+- The XML files should be placed on this current plugin `/plugin/data/results/` directory

 Facet.json configuration file options that can be configured.